 Depending on the mobile broadband package you go for, and the length of the contract, you may have to pay some upfront costs.

-Pay monthly deals typically come with an 18-24 month contract with free Sim or dongle.
+Pay monthly deals typically come with an 18-24 month contract but a free Sim or dongle.
 One-month rolling contracts are available but you'll probably have to pay for the Sim or dongle.
 You'll also have to pay for the hardware if you opt for a pay-as-you-go a deal.
 The cost is typically from around £20.

 Using it abroad can cost LARGE!

 If you use your tablet or laptop dongle abroad, you need to be careful.
 Most mobile broadband packages can cost a fortune even for a small amount of data use.
 For example, Vodafone charges 45.9p per MB in France - that's just four emails without attachments!
 If you're in Brazil that cost would rise to £3 per MB.

 So when abroad, if possible limit your use to just a few minor emails.
 If you want to do any hardcore work, connect via a web cafe or wireless hotspot, as it'll be cheaper.